 3. The talk.
 Really?

 So let’s guess I went to this point.
-You have dated this man few times and you finally have this talk to know if you are in a relationship.
-That reminds me my beginning with my husband.
-For me I was totally in a relationship even at the beginning and one day he invited me to a beautiful restaurant.
+You have dated this man a few times and you finally have this talk to know if you are in a relationship.
+That reminds me of my beginning with my husband.
+For me, I was totally in a relationship even at the beginning and one day he invited me to a beautiful restaurant.
 He started a serious conversation to finally admit he was in love with me and wanted to be with me.
 I wanted to say to him “I know this” but imagine his face if I did, the French arrogance out of me.
-After few dates in Australia, I understood that I needed a European background for my intimate life.
+After a few dates in Australia, I understood that I needed a European background for my intimate life.
 My husband is Italian but even at this moment of our life, he was Aussie and this was quite normal as he grew up here.

 Is the French woman too much in the expectative, not leaving enough room for flexibility?
-(Flexibility, quality that I appreciate with Aussies).
+(Flexibility, a quality that I appreciate with Aussies).
 I don’t know.
-I guess as most of women we expect attention, romance and love.
+I guess as most of the women we expect attention, romance and love.
 We just express it differently.

-Since I have been living in Australia I have learnt a lot about pragmatism, the way people think and do business and during my single time of my life, I noticed that this pragmatism was also applied in relationships.
+Since I have been living in Australia I have learnt a lot about pragmatism, the way people think and do business and during the single time of my life, I noticed that this pragmatism was also applied in relationships.
 You maybe deal with your dates as you manage your business, checking the strengths and the weaknesses, thinking about what are the advantages to be involved and committed in a future collaboration (oops I mean relationship).
 When French people are sometimes losing our mind because of love, living 100% the moment sometimes without thinking about the consequences.

 I totally noticed it when one day I went to watch a French movie with my husband.
 The movie called “3 hearts” with the gorgeous Charlotte Gainsbourg and Benoit Poelvoorde.
 It was the story of a man after missing his train in a provincial city in France met a woman.
 Both speak all night until the morning and fall in love.
-They decide to meet again in Paris but unfortunately the man misses the rendez-vous and finds someone else later, the sister of his mysterious lover.
+They decide to meet again in Paris but unfortunately, the man misses the rendez-vous and finds someone else later, the sister of his mysterious lover.
 As you can guess, in this triangle love story the man’s heart is very sensitive.
 I found this movie superb and I could perfectly understand every character in this movie.
-When my husband looked at me and said to me “Come on can you seriously fall in love in one night?”… Well oui mon chéri I totally can.
-It took me back to my memories in Paris, during another single period of my life, dancing at 4am on the Champs Elysées with a man that I met once.
+When my husband looked at me and said to me “Come on can you seriously fall in love in one night?”… Well oui, mon chéri I totally can.
+It took me back to my memories in Paris, during another single period of my life, dancing at 4 am on the Champs Elysées with a man that I met once.
 We danced for almost an hour and we never met again.
 I think at this moment I fell in love with him and I think he did too.